 The following guidelines are quick ways of checking whether clothing will be acceptable at school:

-- Do not wear clothing that promotes alcohol, drugs, profanity, violence or racism.
+- Clothing has only positive images and slogans – clothing that promotes alcohol, drugs, profanity, violence or racism is not welcome.

-In summary, most days, we dress for a casual and active office – not the beach.
+In summary, most days, we dress for a positive, comfortable, casual and active office – not the beach.
 If any concerns about clothing arise, they will be dealt with individually and privately.

 - I believe in giving students the right amount of challenge – not too hard, not too easy but just right.
 As I get to know students throughout the year, we find out together what that “just right” amount is for every student.